 The TAPESTREA system starts by loading a 5-15 seconds or longer existing sound scene, such as the sound of a city street, seagulls by the ocean or children playing in a park.
-Sound events in the park scene, may include (1) children yelling, (2) a ball bouncing, and (3) geese honking in a nearby pond.
+Sound events in the park scene may include children yelling, a ball bouncing, and geese honking in a nearby pond.
 The background texture might consist of the general din of the surroundings.
-No a priori knowledge of the existing sound is needed; users can interactively direct its operation for specific results.

-Figure 1: Stages in our pipeline: (1) preprocessing, (2) analysis, (3) transformation, (4) synthesis involving sample-rate/data-depth conversion as needed, channel information, DC blocking and data normalization.
+Figure 1 depicts the phases in the TAPESTREA pipeline.
+The existing sound scene first undergoes a basic preprocessing phase involving sample-rate/data-depth conversion as needed, channel information, DC blocking and data normalization.
 Next, it passes through the analysis phase, where the user extracts deterministic (children yelling, geese honking), transient (ball bouncing) and stochastic background (general din) components by specifying analysis parameters.
 Each component can be played back separately and stored as a template for future use.
 For example, one bounce of the ball can be stored as a transient template while individual yells can be saved as deterministic event templates.
 In the transformation and synthesis phase, the system or user parametrically specifies how to construct the output sound scene.
 Transformations are applied to individual templates and these templates are combined in specified ways to generate a complete sound scene.
 For instance, the output sound scene can consist of a repeatedly bouncing ball and many children yelling at different pitches and times over a continuous general din, to simulate a children's game with enthusiastic spectators in a park without geese.
 The output sound can also include templates from other existing sound scenes, such as a referee's whistle.
 The synthesized sound scene can be written to a file or played continuously in real-time for as long as needed.
 TAPESTREA also includes a graphical user interface for interactive control of the analysis, transformation and synthesis parameters.
 The following sections provide more in-depth information on the processing phases and the user interface.